davmac314/dasynq/doc/USAGE.md

 associated with "regular" files (as opposed to sockets/terminals/other devices).
 Arguably this is sensible, since there is no fixed buffer for such file descriptors and the ability to perform a non-blocking read or write is not part of any state directly associated with the descriptor itself (rather it happens due to buffering at the device level i.e. the disk).
-The traditonal "select" and "poll" calls typically handle this by returning that such file descriptors are always available for both read and write operations; when backed by a fast disk, this is practically true, although it can be problematic for slow media or network filesystems.
+The traditional "select" and "poll" calls typically handle this by returning that such file descriptors are always available for both read and write operations; when backed by a fast disk, this is practically true, although it can be problematic for slow media or network filesystems.